 “The money-earning potential is blogging’s greatest promise that quickly turns into its greatest curse,” says Nikola Roza, who blogs at Build Yourself a Brighter Future.
 “It’s an obstacle many bloggers never jump over.

 “Even those with huge passion aren’t safe,” Roza adds.
 “It’s because having ‘dollar sign eyes’ gives the blogger tunnel vision.
 He can't focus, he can't work, and what he somehow manages to do is mediocre at best.
 It's what I call, ‘Let’s get this over with; I’m waiting for the dough to come.’
 No, that won't sell.”

-Dave Yonkman is the former Washington Correspondent for Newsmax Media, Capitol Hill Communications Director and the founding principal of @DYS_Media.
+Dave Yonkman is the President of DYS Media, LLC, former Washington Correspondent for Newsmax Media and Capitol Hill Communications Director.